maltefritz/HTWP/README.md

 ### Output

 This folder serves as a container for the output data of the combined investment and dispatch optimization.
-For each setup, there are the unit commitment time series, as well as key parameters and unit cost.
-Additionally, the results are visualized in plots, that allow an even more detailed analysis than provided in the paper.
+For each setup, there are the optimized capacites and unit commitment time series, as well as key parameters and unit cost.
+Additionally, the results are visualized in plots, that allow an even more detailed analysis than provided in the final report.

 # Reproduction

 To achieve reproducible results, the necessary dependencies are saved in the `requirements.txt` file.
 In a clean environment from the root directory the installation from this file should allow the full reproduction of the results.
-This steps could look like this:
+The steps could look like this:

 ```
 conda create -n my_new_env python=3.10